formalmethods/intrepid/INSTALL.md

 # Prerequisites for Windows
 - [Visual C++ Redistributable for Visual Studio 2015][4]

-# Supported OSes
+# Officially Supported OSes
 - Windows 7 or above, 64 bit
-- Ubuntu 14.04 or above, 32 or 64 bit
+- Ubuntu 16.04 or above, 64 bit
-- Version 10.10 (Yosemite) or above
+For other OSes please contact me privately at `roberto.bruttomesso@gmail.com`.

 # Install using pip
 ```